cogarvey/chat-app/README.md

 # ChatApp

 Hello!
-Welcome to my basic chat app.
+ChatApp is a basic messaging platform that allows you to communicate with users through messaging!
 Please see below for some info...

 ## UI/UX